coq-community/docker-coq-action/README.md

 `{{before_install}}` … `{{uninstall}}`, and customize the underlying values.

 #### `custom_image`

+*Optional*

-*Optional* The name of the Docker image to pull; unset by default.
+The name of the Docker image to pull.

+Default: unset

 If this variable is unset, its value is computed from the values of keywords `coq_version` and `ocaml_version`.